MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/new-akshciloadbalancersetting.md

 ---
 title: New-AksHciLoadBalancerSetting for AKS on Azure Stack HCI
 author: jessicaguan
-description: The New-AksHciLoadBalancerSetting command to create a load balancer ms.topic: reference ms.date: 11/18/2021 ms.author: jeguan
+description: Use the New-AksHciLoadBalancerSetting command to create a load balancer in AKS on Azure Stack HCI. ms.topic: reference ms.date: 11/18/2021 ms.author: jeguan